srcshelton/gentoo-ebuilds/README.md

 * media-sound/teamspeak-server-bin
     * A more FHS/Gentoo-like installation structure
 * net-dialup/ppp
-    * Incorporate patches to allow interface discovery (rather than assuming the '`eth0`' is the primary interface -the appropriate interface with a prefix of '`eth`', '`em`', '`ef`', or '`eg`' will be auto-discovered), and to enable the use of Baby Jumbo Frames whereby the host interface is given an MTU of 1508 so that the PPPoE link can retain a full 1500-byte MTU.
+    * Incorporate patches to allow interface discovery (rather than assuming the `eth0` is the primary interface -the appropriate interface with a prefix of `eth`, `em`, `ef`, or `eg` will be auto-discovered), and to enable the use of Baby Jumbo Frames whereby the host interface is given an MTU of 1508 so that the PPPoE link can retain a full 1500-byte MTU.
 * sys-apps/busybox
     * Updates to make mdev more functional - see [here](http://blog.stuart.shelton.me/archives/891)...
 * sys-power/apcupsd